Home Dog Care How to Treat a Dog Ear Infection Without A Vet: OTC and...

 It is also highly acidic, which helps it eat through the dirt debris and wax build-up in your dog's ear.

-Apple cider vinegar has been shown to kill yeast and bacteria – the two main causes of dog ear infections.
+This home remedy has also been shown to kill yeast and bacteria, the 2 main causes of dog ear infections.

 home remedy for dog ear infection coconut oil